 New York City is made up of five boroughs: the Bronx, Brooklyn, Manhattan, Queens and Staten Island.
 Each one has enough attractions—and enough personality—to be a city all its own.
 Learn more about them with this guide.

-NYC summer staple Nathan's serves the quintessential Coney Island hot dog.
-Founded by Polish immigrant Nathan Handwerker in 1916, the restaurant is a testament to the opportunities the City holds for people all around the globe.
-Of course, it's also the site of the world's best-known eating competition—the Nathan’s Famous hot dog–eating contest—where every July 4, hungry participants have 10 minutes to scarf down as many franks as possible.
+NYC summer staple Nathan's serves the quintessential Coney Island hot dog, plus fresh crinkle-cut french fries, a short walk from the Coney Island boardwalk and beach.
+Founded by Polish immigrant Nathan Handwerker in 1916, the iconic restaurant is a testament to the opportunities the City holds for people all around the globe.
+Of course, it's also the site of the world's best-known eating competition—the International Hot Dog Eating Contest—where every July 4, hungry participants have 10 minutes to scarf down as many franks as possible.